ZeldOcarina/nu-dentistry/cavity-fillings.md

   columns: '1'
   superheading:
   heading: TOOTH DECAY STAGES
-  text: NEVER WAIT TO GET DENTAL HELP!
+  text: NEVER WAIT TO GET DENTAL HELP
   content: |-
     Just like Rome, tooth decay isn't built in a day.
 It takes time for plaque and bacteria to build up on your tooth and begin to wear away at the enamel.
 These are the five stages of tooth decay: